 Why study psychology with JCU Online?

-JCU Online’s Graduate Diploma of Psychology (Bridging) is designed with the future in mind.
-It pulls focus on rapid advances in technology, evolving global health needs, and rising complex social and environmental challenges – through the lens of social psychology.
+JCU Online’s Graduate Diploma of Psychology (Bridging) course is designed with the future in mind.
+It focuses on rapid technological advances, evolving global health needs, and rising complex social and environmental challenges – through the lens of social psychology.

-The unique curriculum is aligned with the UN Sustainable Development Goals and offers subjects in Environmental Psychology and Health, Wellbeing and Resilience.
+The unique curriculum is aligned with the UN Sustainable Development Goals and offers subjects in Environmental Psychology as well as Health, Wellbeing and Resilience.

 Learn more about JCU Online’s Graduate Diploma of Psychology (Bridging) by visiting the website or reaching out to a Student Enrolment Advisor today on 1300 535 919.